 This calculation yielded sand contents of % for the low-Cu sand and % for the high-Cu sand.
-Recall that mixtures containing these sands became nonplastic at sand content of 67.5 and 72.5 respectively.
+Recall that mixtures containing these sands became nonplastic at sand content of 67.5% and 72.5% respectively.
 Given the elementary nature of the PL test, the agreement between the calculations and experimental results is rather striking.
 This finding suggests TFC may be accurately computed from esa max.